Colbal-Solutions/website/content/privacy/_index.md

 D. Commercial information Transaction information, purchase history, financial details, and payment information No
 E. Biometric information Fingerprints and voiceprints No
 F. Internet or other similar network activity Browsing history, search history, online behavior , interest data, and interactions with our and other websites, applications, systems, and advertisements No
-G. Geolocation data Device location No
+G. Geo-location data Device location No
 H. Audio, electronic, visual, thermal, olfactory, or similar information Images and audio, video or call recordings created in connection with our business activities No
 I. Professional or employment-related information Business contact details in order to provide you our Services at a business level or job title, work history, and professional qualifications if you apply for a job with us No
 J. Education Information Student records and directory information No